MicrosoftDocs/learn/learn-pr/azure/azure-sql-intro/includes/6-summary.md

 ## Learn more

-To learn more about the history of Azure SQl and the options, models, and management tools, see the following references.
+To learn more about the history of Azure SQL and the options, models, and management tools, see the following references.

 ### Video series: Azure SQL for beginners